jaericho/jaericho.github.io/_posts/2014-10-29-ProKart-League-2014-Week-One.md

 tags: [League, ProKart]
 ---

 The videos are up for week one of the George Jetson League 2014 at [ProKart Indoor Racing](http://prokartindoor.com/).
-There’s only six of us this time, but it’s still a lot of fun.
+There's only six of us this time, but it's still a lot of fun.

 {% include youtube.html id="lTdO8qp_uO4" %}